kasstmaster/softdreamings/features.md

 `Fully automated:`

-- On any day, after `PRIZE_PLAGUE_TRIGGER_HOUR_UTC` (12:00 UTC), the first qualifying Dead Chat event for that date drops all prizes scheduled for that date into their configured channels.
+- On any day, after `PRIZE_PLAGUE_TRIGGER_HOUR_UTC` (12:00 UTC), the first qualifying Dead Chat event for that date drops all scheduled prizes for that date.
-- Scheduled entries for that date are removed after they fire so they only trigger once.
+- Scheduled entries are removed after they fire.
-- Each prize uses a persistent interactive button to claim prize.
+- Each prize uses a persistent interactive button to claim the prize.
 - Sends an announcement to the welcome channel when claimed.

 ---